 The world is mourning the loss of many great entertainers in 2021.
-So many stars were taken from us far too young, including Saved By The Bell star, Dustin Diamond, who was just 44 years old when he died on Feb.
+So many stars were taken from us too soon, including Saved By The Bell star, Dustin Diamond, who was just 44 years old when he died on Feb.
 1. This year also claimed the life of Larry King, who is recognizable to just about anyone as a talk show host.
 That 70s Show star, Tanya Roberts, also passed away, along with Hank Aaron and more.
-Most recently, the incredibly talent, jazz legend Chick Corea passed away at the age of 76 in February, while a fellow music icon — The Supremes founding member Mary Wilson — also left us.
-Read on pay respect to all the wonderful stars who passed this year.
+Jazz legend Chick Corea passed away at the age of 76 in February, while a fellow music icon — The Supremes founding member Mary Wilson — also left us.
+Read on to learn about the stars who passed this year.

 Chick Corea, a famous pianist and composer who had a legendary impact on jazz, sadly passed away at 79 years old on Feb.
 9. He died from “a rare form of cancer” that was “only discovered very recently,” which the music icon’s team shared on his Facebook page two days after his passing.
 Leading up to his death, Chick penned a heartfelt message for his fans: